-Idiom Definitions for 'Loose lips sink ships'
+What does 'Loose lips sink ships' mean?

 Loose lips sink ships comes from World War I and/or WWII, when sailors on leave from their ships might talk about what ship they sailed on or where it had come from, or where it was going.
 If they talked too much (had 'loose lips') they might accidentally provide the enemy with anecdotal information that might later cause their ship to be tracked, and bombed and sunk, hence 'Loose lips sink ships.'
 Later, it came to mean any excessive talk might sabotage a project.

 Buy our lists of British English, American English and Animal idioms in PDF format.
 They're perfect to use offline for reference or for use in class!